How much do I pay for the Prosecutor’s Office to enforce payment of my check?

 How do I register for the Program?

-You can register on-line or by calling the Check Enforcement Program at 1-888-894-8225.
-If you register on-line, you will receive a Merchant’s Registration Number by return email.
-If you register by phone, you will receive your Registration Number via U.S. Mail.
+You can register on-line or by calling the Check Enforcement Program at 1-800-462-3756.
+You will receive your Merchant Registration Number via U.S. Mail.
 As soon as you are registered, you can begin to submit bad checks you have received.

 If I have stores in another state, can I also submit the worthless checks passed at those stores?